dplakon/agent-composer/README.md

-# Ableton Link CLI
+# Agent Composer

-A beautiful command-line interface for monitoring Ableton Link beat information in your terminal.
-This tool connects to any Link-enabled application on your network and displays real-time beat, phase, BPM, and synchronization data.
+A beautiful command-line interface for generating realtime music with AI.

 ## Features